By Natalie Makhoul, PEUMP*

 However, research is only one component to support the integration of gender in the fisheries sector.
 GSI training and capacity building of key fisheries development partners in the region as well as national fisheries agencies are also part of my work.
 GSI ideas and concepts are not always easy to adopt because they can be too abstract for a practical and hands-on fisheries audience.
 Fixed mind-sets and stubborn attitudes on gender as a misunderstood concept (e.g. ‘only about women’ or ‘disempowering men’) or one that appears to clash with traditional and cultural norms (e.g. cultural beliefs that ‘women do not have the spiritual power or mana for the ocean’ or ‘bring bad luck if they join fishing trips’) are stumbling blocks that need to be overcome through awareness, sensitisation and learning.
 Designing a GSI training that is tailored to a coastal fisheries practitioner’s needs, developing and presenting tools and instruments to undertake basic gender analysis baselines and highlighting gender issues from various levels and as everybody’s responsibility (e.g. as a development goal, a human right, an economic benefit, ethical factor etc.) have been key success factors for training.
 So far, training was conducted for all PEUMP implementing partners taking into account their pre-knowledge, their thematic areas and using existing initiatives, commitments or organizational goals as parameters to identify entry points for mainstreaming gender.

-For more details on training structure, methodology or content, training reports can be accessed here: (website link ).
-A key training document that I use is the 2019 launched SPC Pacific Handbook on gender equity and social inclusion in coastal fisheries and aquaculture.
+For more details on PEUMP training structure, methodology or content, training reports can be accessed here: LINK.
+A key training document that I use is the 2019 launched (and now updated in 2021) SPC Pacific Handbook on gender equity and social inclusion in coastal fisheries and aquaculture.
 Developed by SPC in collaboration with regional partner organizations and independent gender and fisheries researchers, this handbook is the first regional response to providing more practical and sector specific guidance for fisheries practitioners in integrating GSI perspectives into various areas of their work.
 The first handbook edition is focused on transmitting basic concepts of GSI, creating the GSI linkages to the fisheries sector, presenting tools to undertake GSI analysis and integrated monitoring, evaluation and learning as well as illustrating GSI responsive interventions into fisheries government structures with focus on the policy level.
 SPC-PEUMP is currently finalising three additional modules for a completion of the handbook.
 These additional modules will focus on community-centered activities fisheries practitioners typically undertake in the field such as community-based co-management structures, marine-resource dependent livelihoods with focus on women’s economic empowerment and inclusive community engagement processes, including easy applicable tools provided for each area.

 A combination of increased emphasis on gender and fisheries research, more training and capacity building initiatives on GSI for regional and national key fisheries actors and further investment in sector relevant tools development and knowledge products are therefore the three main pillars of my work under PEUMP.